 Total cost to file for Chapter 7 bankruptcy: From $400 to $2,000

 A Chapter 7 bankruptcy usually costs between $400 and $2,000.
-It’s a somewhat simpler process than a Chapter 13 bankruptcy and only takes about six months to complete.
+It’s a somewhat more straightforward process than a Chapter 13 bankruptcy and only takes about six months to complete.

-The process to file for a Chapter 7 bankruptcy starts with a filing fee, which is around $338.
-It’s possible to fill out a fee waiver to drop this charge.
+The process to file for a Chapter 7 bankruptcy starts with a filing fee of around $338.
+It is possible to fill out a fee waiver to have this charge dropped.
 However, not everyone qualifies for this.
 Eligibility depends on:

 Along with this, a judge will examine your assets, income, and total expenses.
 If they do not waive the fee, you will then have the option to set up an installment plan to pay it.